MindaugasJasiunas/async-js/README.md

 ## Run project

-To run our project we need to use [live-server](https://www.npmjs.com/package/live-server).
-In unix command line:
+To run the project you need to use [live-server](https://www.npmjs.com/package/live-server).
+In projects folder unix command line:

 ```bash
 live-server